Searching a Compact Architecture for Robust Multi-Exposure Image Fusion: Experimental Results

 On the other hand, we also provide another comparison based on the dataset~\cite{ma2017robust} without ground truth in Fig.~\ref{fig:numcpr}.
-We select two pairs with extreme exposure variance to illustrate the effectiveness of our scheme with nine state-of-the-art multi-exposed image fusion.
+We select two pairs with extreme exposure variance to illustrate the effectiveness of our scheme with nine state-of-the-art multi-exposed image fusions.
 As shown in the first sequence, the information (\textit{e.g.,} cloud layer) under low exposure cannot be recovered clearly.
-Thus, these details are hard to be highlighted and recovered from under-exposed images (\textit{e.g.,} SDNet and U2Fusion marked by the green boxes).
-We can clearly observe that attention-based methods (MEFGAN, HALDER, and Ours) can achieve abundant detail preservations.
+Thus, these details are hard to highlight and recover from under-exposed images (\textit{e.g.,} DeFusion, SDNet, and U2Fusion marked by the green boxes).
+We can clearly observe that attention-based methods (HoLoCo and Ours) can achieve abundant detail preservation.
 Especially, our network can effectively promote visual perception to render sufficient details.
 Furthermore, our method can accomplish vivid color enhancement.
 Most of the results appear in the local over-exposure region.
 In contrast, our method achieves abundant texture details (\textit{e.g.,} bushes) and consistent color distribution (\textit{e.g.,} computer screen).
-Either existing patch-based optimization methods or learning-based schemes cannot address the global consistency of illumination.
+Most learning-based schemes cannot address the global consistency of illumination.